kaddiya/docker-mysql-backup-restore/README.md

-# docker-mysql-backup-restore
+# mysql-backup-restore
-A tool set leveraging to backup and restore the mysql dumps to and from s3.It aims to ease up the backup and restore process of databases.
+A tool set leveraging Docker to backup and restore the mysql dumps to and from s3.It aims to ease up the backup and restore process of databases.

 ##Pre-requisites
 1.Docker installed on the VM that is to run this job.